 - salt, to taste

 - black pepper, to taste

 - Shuck your corn.
 I tossed mine on the grill to give it a nice char.
-Bring it in, let it cool down.
+Then bring it in, let it cool down.

 - While your beans are soaking and your corn cools, place your cherry tomatoes on a foil-lined baking sheet.
 Place them under the broiler for about 4 minutes, or until the skins pop open.
 Remove them once they start to pop, don’t let them burn!

-- Pinch the cherry tomatoes gently to pop them out of their skins.
+- Firstly, pinch the cherry tomatoes gently to pop them out of their skins.
 Cut them in half.
-Put the tomatoes, seeds and the juices you are releasing into a large glass (or other non-reactive) bowl.
+Then, put the tomatoes, seeds and the juices you are releasing into a large glass (or other non-reactive) bowl.